Due to strong demand, the JeeLink 868 MHz is temporarily out of stock. Shipments should resume Monday, 4th August.

 The JeeLink is a fully assembled and ready-to-use USB-type “stick” which plugs directly into a PC, Mac or USB hub.
 It contains Atmel’s ATmega328p AVR microprocessor and HopeRF’s RFM12B wireless radio module.
 The processor chip is pre-flashed with the OptiBoot loader (compatible with the Arduino Uno) and the RF12demo sketch.
 See the JeeNode description for more details.

 Unlike JeeNodes, JeeLinks do not have any external ports to connect plugs or other components.
-The JeeLink comes in a clear plastic case and is intended as interface between other JeeNodes and JeeLinks (via wireless) and an attached PC or Mac (via USB).
+The JeeLink comes in a clear plastic case and is intended as a wireless interface between other JeeNodes and an attached PC or Mac (via USB).

 For the 433 MHz ISM band, chose the JeeLink 433 option.